 Implementation Tips:

 - Identify clusters of related keywords and incorporate them naturally into your content.
-Penfriend’s Semantic Keyword Integration allows you to incorporate clusters of related keywords that appeal to LLMs’ preference for semantic understanding
+Penfriend’s Semantic Keyword Integration allows you to automatically incorporate clusters of related keywords that appeal to LLMs’ preference for semantic understanding

 - Use tools like SEMRush or Ahrefs to find long-tail and semantic keyword variations.